ZimbiX/Twitch-Video-Download-Tools/README.md

 #### Twitch API token

-To avoid rate limiting when acquiring a channel's video lists, you need to supply a application Client ID to the Twitch API.
+To avoid rate limiting when acquiring a channel's video lists, you need to supply an application Client ID to the Twitch API.

 [Create an API token](http://www.twitch.tv/kraken/oauth2/clients/new) using your account on Twitch, supplying a unique name, and `http://localhost` for the Redirect URI.